penuts7644/pygor/docs/installation.rst

 Galaxy server
 ~~~~~~~~~~~~~

-The ImmunoProbs docker image can be integrated as a galaxy tool by modifying the tool configuration XML file (``tool_conf.xml``).
+The ImmunoProbs Docker image can be integrated as a galaxy tool by modifying the tool configuration XML file (``tool_conf.xml``).
 For each of the build in ImmunoProbs tools, there is a wrapper file located in the ``galaxy`` directory.
 The tools can be installed in a galaxy server by copying each of them over to your tools directory in the galaxy.
 Replace ``<LOCATION>`` to the location of your galaxy tool directory.

 .. code-block:: none